 The acceptance test suite is sometimes run against a system-under-test that has an older version of ownCloud.
-When writing new test scenarios for a new or changed
+When writing new test scenarios for a new or changed feature, tag them to be skipped on the previous recent release of ownCloud.
+Use tag formats like the following to skip on a particular major, minor or patch version.

+'''

-@skipOnOcV10 @skipOnOcV10.0 @skipOnOcV10.0.10 @skipOnOcV10.1
+@skipOnOcV10

+@skipOnOcV10.4

+@skipOnOcV10.5.0

+'''